beaplab/transcriptome_metaT_quantification/README.md

 # Delving into Florenciella

-A small project to evaluate how many species of Florenciella are abundant
+A small project to evaluate how many species of Florenciella are abundant in TARA.

+It is going to be used to generate a general pipeline to process our transcriptomes at BEAP lab.

 ### Problem definition